SummaryRead the full fact sheet

 In most cases, juvenile osteoporosis is caused by an underlying medical condition, certain medications used to treat a medical condition or a lifestyle factor.

-- medication – such as some types of cancer treatments, anticonvulsant medication (used to manage epilepsy) or corticosteroids (used to treat a wide range of conditions including arthritis and asthma)
+- – such as some types of treatments, anticonvulsant medication (used to manage ) or corticosteroids (used to treat a wide range of conditions including and )

-- lifestyle factors – inadequate nutrition (especially lack of calcium and vitamin D), or excessive exercise that leads to disruption of the menstrual cycle.
-Children who are bedridden or have prolonged periods of immobility are at increased risk of juvenile osteoporosis because they’re unable to participate in weight-bearing activities that encourage bone density.
-Inadequate dietary intake, smoking and alcohol may also lead to juvenile osteoporosis.
+- lifestyle factors – children who are bedridden or have prolonged periods of immobility are at increased risk of juvenile osteoporosis because they’re unable to participate in that encourage bone density.
+Inadequate dietary intake, and may also lead to juvenile osteoporosis.

 Diagnosing juvenile osteoporosis

-Juvenile osteoporosis is usually not diagnosed until after a child has broken a bone.
+Juvenile osteoporosis is usually diagnosed after a child has broken a bone.
 Diagnosis may include:

 - medical history